With all the glitz and glamour associated with New York City, it can be hard to keep expectations in check when considering a move to the Big Apple.

 + PRO: Experts and cutting-edge medical facilities

-For those who can afford it, healthcare in New York City is of an excellent standard and is one of the main industries driving its economy.
+For those who can afford it, healthcare in New York City is of an excellent standard and is one of the primary industries driving its economy.

-Without medical insurance or other means of paying medical bills, hospitals may refuse to treat a patient, unless it is an emergency.
-In this case, patients will receive treatment to be stabilised but will then need to secure payment for long-term treatment.
+Without private medical insurance or other means of paying medical bills, hospitals may refuse to treat a patient unless it is an emergency.
+In this case, patients will receive stabilising treatment but will need to secure payment for long-term treatment.

-► Find out answers to some Frequently Asked Questions about New York City
+►Find out the answers to some Frequently Asked Questions about New York City

 "New York is a unique place being so busy and so tightly packed.
 It’s frantic, it’s loud, and you learn to love the trash on the sidewalks.
 I moved here because I wanted to be part of a big city, and that’s exactly what I got."
 Read more about Josh's expat experience in New York City.